pranaykumarkgp/jio_product_device_2019/q1/README.md

 A query for the string 'ind' has to be result in (has to be ordered by rank):

-What is the population of Indonesia?
+What is the population of Indonesia?<br>
-Who is the Indian PM?
+Who is the Indian PM?<br>
-What is the population of India?
+What is the population of India?<br>

 A query for the string 'population of' gives:

-What is the population of Indonesia
+What is the population of Indonesia?<br>
-What is the population of India
+What is the population of India?<br>

 A query for the string 'pulation' gives no output